Areeb-07/ChatBot/README.md

 This repository contains the files for technical test of NULL Innovation Private Limited

-The Colab Notebook Chatter.py contains the complete code for the assignment.
+The Colab Notebook Chatter.ipynb contains the complete code for the assignment.

 The file data.json contains the dataset used to train the model.